Policy 1436 – Power-Based Violence and Title IX

 - Any other actions deemed appropriate by the Title IX Coordinator

 Violations of no contact orders will be referred to appropriate student or employee conduct processes for enforcement.
-An employee’s or student’s failure to comply with the terms of supportive measures directives is a separate violation of the University Codes of Conduct.
+An employee’s or student’s failure to comply with the terms of Supportive-Measure directives is a separate violation of the University Code of Conduct.

 The University can act to remove a Respondent entirely or partially from its education program or activities on an emergency basis when an individualized safety and risk analysis has determined that an immediate threat to the physical health or safety of any student or other individual justifies removal.
 This risk analysis is performed by the Title IX Coordinator in conjunction with the Tech Care.

 In all cases in which an emergency removal is imposed, the student or employee will be given notice of the action and the option to request to meet with the Title IX Coordinator prior to such action/removal being imposed, or as soon thereafter as reasonably possible, to show cause why the action/removal should not be implemented.